SofianeAlla/SofianeAlla/README.md

 - Hi, I’m @SofianeAlla
-- I’m interested in AI for Physics
+- I’m interested in AI for Physics and building enterprise-grade ML applications to solve the hardest problems on earth